 - Running a needs assessment in an area that may need more support

 - Assisting with community days that meet the needs of the area, such as food parcel distribution and repainting schools or care centers

 Learn about the history of South Africa

 South Africa is a country with a complicated political and legal history.
-You will be exposed to this history through your own research, as well as visits to museums and historical sites.
+You'll be exposed to this history through your own research, as well as visits to museums and historical sites.